github/docs/content/github/getting-started-with-github/quickstart/fork-a-repo.md

 ## Celebrate

 You have now forked a repository, practiced cloning your fork, and configured an upstream repository.
-What do you want to do next?
+For more information about cloning the fork and syncing the changes in a forked repository from your computer see "[Set up Git](/articles/set-up-git)".

+You can also create a new repository where you can put all your projects and share the code on {% data variables.product.prodname_dotcom %}.

+For more information see, "[Create a repository](/articles/create-a-repo)".

+Each repository has its own identity on {% data variables.product.prodname_dotcom %} that is associated with some people, or an organization.
+You can interact with people, repository on {% data variables.product.prodname_dotcom %}. for more information see, "[Be social](/articles/be-social)".

+You can also {% data reusables.support.connect-in-the-forum-bootcamp %} and ask your queries.

 - "[Set up Git](/articles/set-up-git)"
 - "[Create a repository](/articles/create-a-repo)"